NixOS/nix.dev/source/tutorials/module-system/module-system.md

        (lib.mkIf (config.map.zoom != null)
          "zoom=${toString config.map.zoom}")
 +      (lib.mkIf (config.map.center != null)
-+        "center=\"$(geocode ${
++        "center=\"$(${config.helpers.geocode}/bin/geocode ${
 +          lib.escapeShellArg config.map.center
 +        })\"")
      ];
    };
 ```

-This time, you've used `escapeShellArg` to pass the `config.map.center` value as a command-line argument to `geocode`, interpolating the result back into the `requestParams` string which sets the `center` value.
+This time, you've used `escapeShellArg` to pass the `config.map.center` value as a command-line argument to `geocode`, string interpolating the result back into the `requestParams` string which sets the `center` value.

-Wrapping shell command execution in Nix modules is a helpful technique for controlling system changes, using the more ergonomic attributes and values interface rather than dealing with the peculiarities of escaping manually.
+Wrapping shell command execution in Nix modules is a helpful technique for controlling system changes, as it uses the more ergonomic attributes and values interface rather than dealing with the peculiarities of escaping manually.

 ## Splitting Modules